stb-gaming/high-scores/index.md

   collection: games
   sort: title
 ---
-A site where players can submit high scores obtained on archived games made for the Sky Gamestar and later Sky Games
+A site where players can submit high scores obtained on archived games made for the Sky TV platform